 Usability is the glue that sticks your user to your web and mobile designs.
-A well-designed user interface (UI) does not mean much if your users do not know how to engage with it.
+Well executed user interface (UI) design does not mean much if your users do not know how to engage with it.
 It needs to be usable, useful and credible as well as desirable.
 If the UX-factor is not enough of an incentive, think of it this way: optimising your usability pays off.
 A usable web or mobile application can boost conversion rates, lower support costs and reduce design and development rework.

 Luckily, it is possible to optimise your usability.
 By performing a usability test, you can assess how easily your users can connect with your UI.
 These studies help you adjust your design strategy to benefit the user and encourage them to return to your website and convert.

 So it is time to think beyond the edge of the screen.
 When performing your usability test, your research goals should be the driving force behind each question you ask.
 What metrics should I test?
 Should I go for quantitative or qualitative research?
 How many participants do I need?